Bridger Teton National Forest Projects

 Project size: 17 acres

-This is the third of five treatments along the Signal Mountain Summit road to remove hazard trees and reduce fuels around the communications tower at the summit and along the road corridor.
-Fire crews completed the first two treatments in 2014-15.
+This is the fourth of five treatments along the Signal Mountain Summit road to remove hazard trees and reduce fuels around the communications tower at the summit and along the road corridor.
+Fire crews completed the first three treatments in 2014-16.
 Prior to that, they last treated fuels in this area in 2000.
 Some maintenance of this treatment is needed due to new growth, as well as trees affected by the mountain pine beetle epidemic.
 Resultant slash will be piled on site and burned early winter/spring when conditions are safe for burning or chipped.
 While crews are working on the project, expect some delays and road closures along the Signal Mountain Road, which will be closed Mondays-Thursdays from 10 a.m. to 4 p.m., from mid-May through late June, while work progresses along the road.
 In the fall, a firewood sale will be announced on the GSA auction website.

 - Moose Housing and Administration Area